 The DATSE program of study leads to a Missouri initial teaching certification in mild/moderate special education (grades K-12) and to the Master in Education degree.

 *DATSE Candidates who are working as a paraprofessional must complete EDUC 699 for six credit hours.

 Prospective students must work with the School of Education and Child Development to submit all required materials for graduate admission.
-Once that process is complete, students must interview with the Dean of the School of Education and Child Development.
+Once that process is complete, students must interview with the faculty member of the School of Education and Child Development.
 The form below must be submitted electronically prior to the interview and students must bring a hard copy to the interview as well.